Junge Kantorei

-Junge Kantorei is a choir established in 1968 by Joachim Carlos Martini.
-The choir is noted for its performances of Handel's works.
+Junge Kantorei is a German concert choir established in 1968 by Joachim Carlos Martini.
+The choir is noted for its performances of George Frideric Handel's works.
 It is based in Frankfurt, Heidelberg, and Marburg and has released a number of recordings.
-Among them are the first-time recordings of pasticci Gideon, Nabal und Tobit.
+Among them are the first-time recordings of Handel's pasticci oratorios Gideon, Nabal und Tobit.
 Since 2014, Jonathan Hofmann is acting as the conductor of the choir.